 Dictionary attacks simply go through a list of supplied strings and try to enter them as the password.
 An investigator can either use one of our supplied dictionaries or use his or her own dictionary.
-Our product ships with the following dictionaries:
+Our product comes with the following dictionaries:

-EN_100k.txt - english dictionary containing 100 thousand words.
+EN_100k.txt - English dictionary containing 100 thousand words.

-EN_200k.txt - english dictionary containing 200 thousand words.
+EN_200k.txt - English dictionary containing 200 thousand words.

-EN_650k.txt - english dictionary containing 650 thousand words.
+EN_650k.txt - English dictionary containing 650 thousand words.

 common_passwords_1M1.txt - file containing 1.1 million of the most commonly used passwords.

-In order to add your own dictionary just provide path to a text file after clicking "Add dictionary".
+In order to add your own dictionary just provide a path to a text file after clicking "Add dictionary".
 All dictionaries must contain words separated by a newline.